Ghana to default on most external debt as economic crisis worsens | Law-Order

 The government "stands ready to engage in discussions with all of its external creditors to make Ghana's debt sustainable", the finance ministry said.
 The suspension of debt payments reflects the parlous state of the economy, which had led the government last week to reach a $3-billion staff-level agreement with the International Monetary Fund (IMF).

+more than 1,000 protesters marched through the capital Accra, calling for the resignation of the president and denouncing deals with the IMF as fuel and food costs spiralled.

 Its gross international reserves stood at around $6.6 billion at the end of September, equating to less than three months of imports cover.
 That is down from around $9.7 billion at the end of last year.
 The government said the suspension will not include the payments towards multilateral debt, new debts taken after Dec.
 19 or debts related to certain short-term trade facilities.
-INEVITABLE
+'NOT COMING OUT OF THE BLUE'

+Holders of Ghana's international bonds confirmed in an emailed statement late on Monday the formal launch of a creditor committee aimed at facilitating the "orderly and comprehensive resolution" of the country's debt challenges.
+Any good faith negotiations, the creditor committee said, would need to avoid unilateral actions and require the timely exchange of detailed economic and financial information between international bondholders, the government and the IMF.

+The steering committee was made up of Abrdn, Amundi, BlackRock, Greylock and Ninety One, the group said in its statement.
+Kathryn Exum, who co-leads Gramercy's Sovereign Research department, was hopeful about debt restructuring, noting that it should prove easier for creditors than other recent emerging market restructurings.

 Ghana's external bonds, which are trading at a deeply distressed level of 29-41 cents in the dollar, dropped with the 2034 bond losing more than 3 cents, Tradeweb data showed.
 Nonetheless, some investors said the suspension of external debt payment was expected.